 The Project is neither a Ph.D. dissertation nor a simple research paper.
 Students are to select a Project topic in their own ministry context.
 They must address the implications of their findings for the practice of ministry.
 The Project will be between 60-90 pages excluding Table of Contents, Bibliography, and Appendices (charts, graphs, etc.).
-If written in Korean, students must prepare a 3-5 page abstract in English, which is bound with the Project.
+If written in Korean, students must prepare a 3-5 page abstract and summary in English, which is bound with the Project.

 All D.Min.
-Projects must meet specified editorial standards and be digitized for distribution by ProQuest.
-Two bound paper copies will be deposited in the library.
+Projects must meet specified editorial standards and be digitized for distribution by the CST library's digital library.